hovel/pybbm/docs/install.rst

   template.

-* `PIL` (Python Imaging Library) or it fork `Pillow` is optional if you configure sorl.thumbnail to use different backend, but remember, that using an ImageField in forms requires that the Python Imaging Library is installed (e.g. you should install it if you use buildin profile).
+* `PIL` (Python Imaging Library) or it fork `Pillow` is optional if you configure sorl.thumbnail to use different backend or don't use sorl.thumbnail in general, but remember, that using an ImageField in forms requires that the Python Imaging Library is installed (e.g. you should install it if you use buildin profile).

 * PyBBM emulates behavior and functionality of `django-pure-pagination`, but we recommend to install it in your